 Greenport, Long Island

 This port town is located towards the far end of Long Island’s North Fork; a region renowned for its vineyards/wineries, small farms, restaurants, and flower fields.
 Best of all?
-There is an LIRR station there!
+There is an LIRR station there that will take you directly to one of the best places on the East Coast of the USA!
 And you can take a ferry from there to Shelter Island (listed as #5 below).

 Can’t-Miss Experiences in Greenport, Long Island